Aryetis/Obenkyobo/Readme.md

 Thank you for actually reading a readme file

-And big big thanks to <a href="https://github.com/Rain92/">@Rain92/OfficerAction</a> , <a href="https://github.com/NiLuJe">@NiLuJe</a> and <a href="https://github.com/tux-linux">@NiMa</a> for putting up with me on Discord helping me setup my environment and walking me throught some Qt Kobo specific minefields.
-And creating all those nice tools that allowed me to develop this app.
+And big big thanks to <a href="https://github.com/Rain92/">@Rain92/OfficerAction</a> , <a href="https://github.com/NiLuJe">@NiLuJe</a> and <a href="https://github.com/tux-linux">@NiMa</a> for putting up with me on Discord helping me setup my environment, walking me throught some Qt Kobo specific minefields and creating all those nice tools that allowed me to develop this app.

 ## For developpers, dummies, and future me.
 How to compile it ?

-Please check the DevReadme.md
+Please check the [DevReadme.md ](DevReadme.md) file.